 Courtesy AIM at Melanoma Foundation

-Sadly, Skinner’s hunch was correct—and the prognosis wasn’t good.
+Skinner’s hunch was correct—and unfortunately the prognosis wasn’t good.
 The client called later to tell her she had aggressive melanoma that had spread to her lymph nodes.
-Check these other 10 sneaky places where you can get skin cancer (that aren’t your skin).
+(Here are 10 places where you can get skin cancer other than your skin).

 A black band isn’t the only skin cancer symptom that could be hiding under your nail polish.
-Other signs of nail melanoma include darkened skin around the nail, blood, pus, and splits in the nail, according to the AAD.
+Other signs of nail melanoma include darkened skin around the nail and cuticle, blood, pus, and splits in the nail, according to the AAD.